Goodia

 Goodia is a genus of six species of flowering plants in the family Fabaceae, and is endemic to Australia.
-Plants in the genus Daviesia are shrubs with trifoliate leaves.
+Plants in the genus Goodia are shrubs with trifoliate leaves.
 The flowers are arranged in racemes, the sepals with two "lips", the standard petal more or less circular and the fruit is a flattened pod.

 Description

 Plants in the genus Goodia are shrubs with trifoliate leaves, the leaves with a petiole with stipules at the base but that soon fall off.
 The flowers are arranged in racemes, each flower with a bract and two bracteoles at the base, but all fall off as the flower opens.
 The sepals are joined at the base with two "lips", the upper lip with two broad lobes and the lower lip with three narrow teeth.
 The petals are yellow with red, green or purplish markings, the standard petal more or less circular and the wings narrow.
 The fruit a flattened pod on a long stalk.